Blqtent/jackc/README.md

 -----------------------

 ```
-The author or authors of this Software dedicate any and all copyright interest
+The author or authors of this Document dedicate any and all copyright interest
-in this Software to the public domain.
+in this Document to the public domain.
 We make this dedication for the benefit
 of the public at large and to the detriment of our heirs and successors.
 We intend this dedication to be an overt act of relinquishment in perpetuity
-of all present and future rights to this Software under copyright law.
+of all present and future rights to this Document under copyright law.
 ```
 > This is an early draft